gettoknowdavid/flutter_stacked_todo/README.md

-# flutter_stacked_architecture
+# Flutter Stacked Architecture Todo App

-A new Flutter project.
+This is a Flutter todo application developed using the Flutter Stacked Architecture.

 ## Getting Started